Mario991012/atom-todo-list/README.md

 - **Jest**: Unit testing for controllers, providers and services.
 - **TypeScript**: For better code quality and maintainability.
 - **EsLint**: To maintain high code quality, catch common errors and enforce code style and best practices.

+## Important development information
+- The "delete task" is an update of the attribute "isDeleted" to avoid deleting information directly.
+- The Firestore database is configured as Native Firestore Database.
+- Firestore tasks collection has rules defined to allow only the write and read if the user is authenticated.
+- The API is configured to only work properly by "http://localhost:4200" and "https://atom-angular-todo.web.app".
+Outside these, the request will be blocked by CORS policy.

 ## Getting Started
 ### Prerequisites